patrickmineault/codebook/decoupled.md

 Some common issues are caused by using an idiom from another programming language in Python, where it doesn't translate.
 Many people using the Python data science ecosystem either come from a Matlab background, or were trained by someone who came from a Matlab background.
 As a consequence, they'll tend to write Matlab-like code, for example:

 *Using magic columns numbers to index into a numpy array*.
 Matlab has a matrix type that it uses for many things.
-You might use the 10'th column of a matrix to store a timestamp, which creates hard-to-read code.
+You might use the tenth column of a matrix to store a timestamp, which creates hard-to-read code.
 Dataframes are more appropriate to store parallel data.
 In 3 months from now, `A.timestamp` will be far clearer than `A[:, 10]`.
 [You can learn the basics of `pandas` in a weekend](https://github.com/jvns/pandas-cookbook), and it's a great time investment.

 *Using unnamed dimensions in numpy*.
 Similarly, tensors with multiple dimensions can pose problems.
 If you have a mini-batch of images you're preparing for a deep learning pipeline, did the dimensions go `batch_size x channels x height x width`, or `batch_size x width x height x channels`? [xarray](http://xarray.pydata.org/en/stable/) and [named tensors in pytorch](https://pytorch.org/docs/stable/named_tensor.html) give you named dimensions, which will reduce your confusion down the line.